syndesisio/todo-example/README.md

 # TODO App Example

-This is an example php application, which tracks todo items.
+This is a simple php application, which tracks todo items in a PostgreSQL DB.

 ## How to deploy